storj/storj/docs/design/audit-v2.md

 ## Rationale

-An audit observer using metainfo loop will always hit every segment exactly once, allowing us to get the most accurate possible sample for each node.
+An audit observer using metainfo loop will hit every segment exactly once, allowing us to get the most accurate possible sample for each node.

 While we initially considered integrating the audit system's random node selection process with the existing garbage collection observer, we decided not to do this because the difference in required interval for each observer would mean either too many bloom filters being created unnecessarily or audits occurring too slowly.